You are here

 Pfizer's Compliance Program represents a shared undertaking on the part of colleagues ranging from the highest levels of management to the most junior employees.
 Our training programs and organizational structures have been developed to go beyond compliance.
 All colleagues are expected to take ownership of compliance and to perform all tasks with integrity.
 We continuously scrutinize our internal practices and have put into place procedures for taking immediate action when we identify potential violations.
-We offer a Compliance Helpline, an Open Door Policy and anti-retaliation protections, and launched in 2011 an Office of the Ombudsman to further encourage all Pfizer colleagues to report potential violations or concerns.
+We offer a Compliance Helpline, an Open Door Policy and anti-retaliation protections.

 Our Compliance Program incorporates the elements in accordance with the "Compliance Program Guidance for Pharmaceutical Manufacturers" ("OIG Guidance") developed by the United States Department of Health and Human Services, Office of Inspector General ("OIG").
 Click below for a brief description of each element.